department-of-vet-pathology-unizg/tutorials/README.md

 Your first task after going through some basics will be to [automate a microscope](https://nbviewer.jupyter.org/github/department-of-vet-pathology-unizg/tutorials/blob/master/notebooks/Microscope_Automation.ipynb) and create a microscope slide scanner.
 This task will show you just how powerful python is and, more importantly, it will help you develop some general principles for solving complex, real-world problems with python.

-Just as with any new skill, when starting with programming, you need to go to "beginner mode" and accept just how much you suck at this new skill.
-That is ok.
-Learning to program is a process and we are always here to help you with it.

 ### Community